 When she isn't hard at work, you will find her summering up North with her family.
 Kayaking, with a camera in her hand, brings her joy and happiness.

 A long time folk dancer, Ruth is a member of the Performing Arts Educators of Canada (PAEC) at the Fellowship level in International Folk Dance and is also an advisor to their Board of Directors.
-Ruth is also a member of the organizing committee for the Ontario Folk Dance Camp.

-In her other life, Ruth is the Executive Assistant to Michael MacMillan, CEO of Blue Ant Media, a media company he began 10 years ago, after selling Alliance Atlantis Communications Inc. in 2007 to Canwest Global and Goldman Sachs.
-She also sits on the Board of The Samara Centre for Democracy (which Michael co-founded) – an independent charitable organization that encourages citizen engagement with Canadian democracy.
+In her other life, Ruth is the Executive Assistant to Michael MacMillan, CEO of Blue Ant Media, a media company he began over 10 years ago, after selling Alliance Atlantis Communications Inc. in 2007 to Canwest Global and Goldman Sachs.
+She also sits on the Board of The Samara Centre for Democracy (which Michael co-founded) - an independent charitable organization that encourages citizen engagement with Canadian democracy.

 Linda grew up in Toronto, played flute and piano in her youth and passed her love of music to her sons - all brass players.
 After retiring from actuarial work in the life insurance industry and several years tutoring mathematics, Linda has volunteered in many clubs and organizations including the Kiwanis Music Festival, Sunnybrook Hospital, Canadian Federation of University Women, and the Federation of Tiny Township Shoreline Associations.